 - Sales made using discount vouchers.
 The purchase was made via a promotional offer on your website or via the phone calls, but there should not be direct sales from the email.

 - Sales made via organic search.
 Subscribers received your email, read the reviews about your product, and made a purchase using a search engine.
 In this case, a source of the transaction is difficult to determine.

 - Social media marketing.
 Subscribers may forward your email to their friends or share them on social networks.
 It means that your email campaign brought you income.
 Still, it's difficult to calculate, but can't be neglected.

 Come up with the time frame you are going to analyze.
 Take into account the time you are in email marketing.
 It's convenient to explain for one year.

 To do it, you need to know the total number of active subscribers (X) and direct sales made via email (Y) over the last year.

 SV = $10 per year

-Now, when you have an annual email subscriber value, you can calculate email subscriber value during the whole lifetime value of a client.
+Now, when you have an annual email subscriber value, you can calculate email subscriber value during the total lifetime value of a client.

-To do this, you should know the time period between the first and the last purchase.
+To do this, you should know the period between the first and the last purchase.

-Let's split all your active subscribers in 3 segments:
+Let's split all your active subscribers into three segments:

 1st — made a purchase once